 - Almond extract: I always add it and highly recommend it, but since it's not a common ingredient to have at home, know that with just vanilla, the cookies will also be amazing.

-This is a traditional, easy, one-bowl cookie recipe that can be made with an electric beater or a stand mixer.
-I alternate between both, depending on how much I want to wash my stand mixer afterward.
+This traditional, easy, one-bowl cookie recipe can be made with an electric beater or stand mixer.
+Depending on how much I want to wash my stand mixer afterward, I alternate between both.

 Mixing the dough